ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 ## List of Static IPs

-The following are the static IPs that are used by ClickPipes:
+The following are the static IPs that ClickPipes uses to connect to your Kafka brokers:

 `18.195.233.217`, `3.127.86.90`, `35.157.23.2`, `3.131.130.196`, `3.23.172.68`, `3.20.208.150`